- Train residents to develop a high degree of clinical competence, with a sound knowledge of general psychiatry and neurology

 This is a transitional year during which residents rotate in neurology, inpatient medicine, and family medicine.
-Rotations also include inpatient and geriatric psychiatry training at the Atlanta Veterans Health Care Systems.
+Rotations also include inpatient and geriatric psychiatry training at the Atlanta Veterans Health Care Systems and Gerogia Regional Hospital.
 Residents are introduced to patient safety and quality improvement curriculum and ACGME core competency expectations.

 PGY 2 Residents

 This year provides training and experience in outpatient community psychiatry.
-Experiences in child and adolescent psychiatry, addiction psychiatry, psychosocial rehabilitation, and community outreach services are included.
+Experiences in rehab, community outreach services, and treatment of special populations are included.
 Residents participate in patient safety and quality improvement activities/projects and begin work within the different psychotherapy competencies.